Karaka-Management/User-Guide/setup/install.md

 #### Windows

 By default the windows directory should be `C:/xampp/htdocs`.
-Remove all files in this directory and put all the files of the Karaka application into this directory.
+Remove all files in this directory and put all the files of the Jingga application into this directory.

 #### Linux

 By default the linux directory should be `/var/www/htm`.
-Remove all files in this directory and put all the files of the Karaka application into this directory.
+Remove all files in this directory and put all the files of the Jingga application into this directory.

 #### File permissions